The AHOS Program offers speech pathology students an opportunity to complete a paediatric service-learning placement at local primary schools.

 - Discipline specific orientation- familiarisation with assessment tools and discussion of therapy goals

 - Skills session- assessment tools used to examine the skills of pupils without communication or behavioral concerns under close supervision, and

 The aim of this program is twofold: to offer a rewarding placement experience to speech pathology students, and to offer a much needed service to the deserved pupils of Broken Hill and surrounding regions.
 In addition, this placement seeks to target the aspirations of pupils by exposing them to allied health careers they might consider in the future.

-If you would like to find out more about a speech pathology placement in the Allied Health in Outback Schools program, please contact your university lecturer or the BHUDRH program coordinator Claire Brunero or Jodie Dare.
+If you would like to find out more about a speech pathology placement in the Allied Health in Outback Schools program, please contact your university lecturer or the BHUDRH Speech Pathology Academic, Claire Brunero or Education Support Officer, Rachel Lysaght.